CropTrack: A Tracking with Re-Identification Framework for Precision Agriculture

 \section{Introduction}

-Driven by labor shortages in the agricultural sector, robotics is emerging as a pivotal technology to address the need for more efficient and sustainable food production.
+Driven by labor shortages, robotics is emerging as a pivotal technology to address the need for more efficient and sustainable food production.
 For example, robotic platforms are being developed for tasks such as precision spraying, mechanical weeding, crop monitoring, and automated harvesting \cite{botta2022review}.
-A fundamental prerequisite for these systems is the ability to sense and perceive complicated and dynamic environments in real time.
+A fundamental prerequisite for these systems is the ability to sense and perceive complicated and dynamic environments causally, ensuring that detections are handled as they occur.
 At the core of this perceptual capability lies multiple-object tracking (MOT), a computer vision task focused on detecting and maintaining the identities of many objects across a sequence of video frames.

-Accurate MOT is necessary to enable advanced perception required for agricultural robotics.
+Accurate MOT is necessary to achieve advanced perception required for agricultural robotics.
 For instance, tracking plants and weeds over time enables the precise application of fertilizers or herbicides, minimizing chemical usage and environmental impact.
 Similarly, accurate detection and tracking of individual fruits can allow a robotic harvester to plan an optimal picking trajectory and avoid redundant harvesting attempts.
-MOT is also essential for yield estimation \cite{villacres2023apple}, where tracking individual crops throughout a field can provide precise counts.
+MOT is also essential for yield estimation \cite{villacres2023apple}, where tracking individual crops can provide precise counts.
 Thus, the ability to maintain a persistent track of each object of interest is integral for the efficiency and reliability of agricultural automation.

-Applying MOT in agricultural settings presents a unique and formidable set of challenges.
+Applying MOT in agricultural settings presents a formidable set of challenges.
 Frequent occlusions caused by foliage, branches, or other objects are common, leading to fragmented tracks and identity switches.
-Furthermore, objects of interest, such as fruits or plants, typically exhibit high intra-class similarity and are often found in dense clusters, making it difficult to distinguish between individual instances.
+Furthermore, the objects of interest typically exhibit high intra-class similarity and are often found in dense clusters, making it difficult to distinguish between individual instances.
 The appearance of crops can also change dramatically due to variations in lighting and shadows.
 To overcome these issues, it is crucial to develop MOT frameworks specifically tailored to agricultural.
-Such methods must be robust to severe occlusions, capable of differentiating visually similar objects, and efficient enough to operate in real time on resource-constrained hardware.
+Such methods must differentiate visually similar objects, handle severe occlusions, and be capable of operating in an online manner.